apache/incubator-horaedb-meta/README.md

 ```

 ### Cluster mode
-Here is an example for starting CeresMeta in cluster mode (three instances) on single machine by using different ports:
+Here is an example for starting Horaemeta in cluster mode (three instances) on single machine by using different ports:
 ```bash
 # Create directories.
 mkdir /tmp/ceresmeta0